-- Desist from changing the demography of Jammu & Kashmir, acknowledged by the United Nations to be a disputed area;
+- Desist from changing the demography of Jammu & Kashmir, as also called for by the United Nations, which acknowledges J&K as a disputed area;

 - Procure, provide and establish oxygen generation facilities required for meeting ICU and non-ICU needs of hospitals in public and private sectors to handle the impending COVID-19 pandemic surge;

 - Ensure medications and vaccines are available in Jammu & Kashmir in an equitable manner;